-How does your video cut through the clutter?
-With a tailor fit Video Marketing Strategy based on your business goals.
+This begs the question- How does your video content cut through the clutter?
+Well, with a tailor-fit Video Marketing Strategy based on your business goals.

 “Any video is only as successful as the digital strategy behind it.”

-These differ depending on what stage of the Flywheel you’re concentrating on.
-Whether you’re attracting new prospects, engaging with those prospects and converting them into customers, or delighting customers, a solid video marketing strategy helps businesses reach their goals.
+How we use Content-Channels-Optimization depends on what stage of the Flywheel we’re concentrating on.
+Regardless of whether you’re attracting new prospects, engaging with those prospects and converting them into customers, or delighting customers, a solid video marketing strategy helps businesses reach their goals.